 It’s not always easy to find an apartment when you have a pet.
 Landlords have the right to prohibit animals from their buildings, apart from some exceptional situations.
 And even when pets are allowed, some conditions apply.

-Important!
 This article explains your rights and responsibilities when dealing with your landlord.
+Quebec law requires dog owners to follow certain rules.
 Some municipalities have rules about what animals are forbidden on their territory or how many animals you’re allowed to have.
 It’s best to check with your municipality before getting a pet.

 What does the Civil Code of Québec say about animals in rental housing?